DrPhilippBillion/Digital-Accompanying-Documents-in-ONE-Record/1R_GoodPractice_digitalAccompDocs.md

 ### Solution in current environment

 In the legacy messaging environment, digital accompanying documents are not possible.
-Generic solutions with generic cloud environments are possible, but not accoding to any standards and thus not scalable.
+Generic solutions with generic cloud environments are already possible, but result in raised maintenance and implementation costs and are not scalable.

 ## Data fields